ls1intum/Ares/README.md

 - like `org.junit.jupiter.api.Assertions.assertTimeoutPreemptively`<br>
   This will fail the test preemptively by executing the `Executable` argument itself in a different thread than the thread executing all tests.
 It will only try to stop the test via an interrupt, but if that fails it will simply carry on.
 The test thread might still run though.
 - like `de.tum.in.test.api.StrictTimeout`<br>
-  This uses `assertTimeoutPreemptively`, but will resort to harder means if necessary.
+  This uses a mechanism similar to `assertTimeoutPreemptively`, but will resort to harder means if necessary.
   It will in the following order:
    1. wait the given duration
    2. interrupt the thread executing the test and wait no longer (like assertTimeoutPreemptively)